Rapid-Application-Development-JS/ServiceLocator/README.md

 }
 ```

-####Same as above, but without mixins
+####Same as above, but without mixins:

 ```javascript
 var unRegisteredServiceWithoutMixins = ServiceLocator.unRegister('ServiceFive', true);
 ```

-Any mentions was removed so:
+Any mentions were removed, so:

 ```javascript
 ServiceLocator.get('ServiceFive'); // null
 // → "Service is not registered: ServiceFive"
 ```

-####Delete all registered services from "ServiceLocator", and return array of their instances
+####Delete all registered services from "ServiceLocator" and return an array of their instances:

 ```javascript
 ServiceLocator.unRegisterAll();